Disgraced Donkey Kong Master Says He's Got Proof He Didn't Cheat

 Billy Mitchell has broken his silence.

-The longtime Donkey Kong champ, never one to stay quiet long, pushed back Sunday against official scorekeepers' decisions last week to strip him of his best-known video game records.
+The longtime Donkey Kong champ, never one to stay quiet for long, pushed back Sunday against official scorekeepers' decisions last week to strip him of his best-known video game records.
 Twin Galaxies, the organization that tracks such records, disqualified his high scores and banned him from competition after an investigation turned up evidence that several of his Donkey Kong scores were set on inappropriate hardware.

 But in a video statement released to Old School Gamer Magazine — where Mitchell serves on the advisory board as "history's most famous video game player" — he promised that proof supporting his innocence is on its way.

-"The fact of the matter is, now there is a true professional due diligence being done to investigate things that happened as far as 35 years ago," he said at the Midwest Gaming Classic in Milwaukee, Wis., clad in his signature American flag tie.
+"The fact of the matter is, now there is a true professional due diligence being done to investigate things that happened as far as 35 years ago," he said at the Midwest Gaming Classic in Milwaukee, wearing in his signature American flag tie.

 "In a professional manner, not in a shock-jock mentality designed to create hits, we will show that everything that has been done, everything was done professionally — according to the rules, according to the scoreboard, the integrity that was set up."